Federal Peronism: 2013

 Governor José Manuel de la Sota of Córdoba Province formally became a dissident Peronist in September 2012 by establishing a local Justicialist Party faction opposed to Kirchnerism.

 2017

 Between 2017 and 2019, Federal Peronism sought to consolidate itself as a third force other than the ruling party and Kirchnerism, bringing together several of its members in the Federal Alternative space, led by the Governor of Salta, Juan Manuel Urtubey, the Governor of Cordoba, Juan Schiaretti, the leader of the Renewal Front Sergio Massa, and the Senator for Río Negro, Miguel Ángel Pichetto.
 After several round trips, and the failure of negotiations between said space and the former Minister of Economy and presidential candidate Roberto Lavagna, Federal Alternative began to crack.

 2019

 In June 2019, the main references joined other parties: Miguel Ángel Pichetto, Adolfo Rodríguez Saá and Juan Carlos Romero joined Juntos por el Cambio; Sergio Massa allies joined the Frente de Todos and Juan Manuel Urtubey joined Federal Consensus.
 Carlos Menem sat in the Frente de Todos in the Senate.

+2023

+The Federal Peronist option was unable to present an alternative Peronist force to the dominating Kirchnerist one.
+The victory of the mainstream Peronist forces in the 2019 election resulted in the "dismantling of the Federal Peronism alternative."
+In 2019, the Peronist dissidents left the Justicialist Party to form the Federal Consensus, which dissolved itself in 2023 and was succeeded by Hacemos por Nuestro País.

+Ideology

+Federal Peronism covers various sectors of right-wing or centrist Peronism.
+Federal Peronism lacks a coherent ideology and fails to stand out from, Cambiemos coalition, particularly on economic grounds.
+Federal Peronism is overall more social conservative than Kirchnerism while still following the Peronist tenets of economic nationalism and social justice.

+The movement represents first and foremost the diverse interests of state-level Peronist activists and leaders, who stay in opposition to Kirchnerism.
+Electorally, the goal of Federal Peronism was to prevent voters disaffected with Kirchnerism from defecting to anti-Peronist parties and present itself as a "third-way" candidacy that would maintain the diverse support bases of the Peronist movement.
+In comparison to Kirchnerism, Federal Peronism puts an emphasis on more republican and less populist values, and focuses more on regionalist and decentralist causes.
+It seeks to represent "Peronism before Kirchnerism" and promotes Peronist features that the movement had before being "re-founded" by Kirchnerism, which restored Peronism to the left-wing orientation it had under Juan Perón.